-If you have any cool ideas for our prints, anything you want to see, then please make a post :)
+If you have any cool ideas for our prints, anything you want to see, then please get in touch

 It was breakfast time, Anthony, his wife and their two friends sat eating kaya toast and soft boiled eggs, each with a cup of “teh”.

-Before this work was installed, and also afterwards, there is a apprehension towards the installation of these artworks.
+Before they were installed, and also afterwards, there has been apprehension towards these artworks.
 We say that we will install these images partly as a study of the coffeeshop environment and partly because we believe that art can be appreciated by anyone who crosses it.
-It must be known that this exhibition could not be possible without support and least of all without that support that has emanated from Teck Kee’s proprietor.
+It must be known that this exhibition could not be possible without support, and least of all without that support that has emanated from Teck Kee’s proprietor.
 To different people, art is many different things, in this case it is a decoration adorning the walls and a respectful gesture to the people who work and eat in this area.
 It is also an attempt to document and preserve an image of coffeeshops in Singapore, an identity that is unique to those privately owned businesses.

 This project features ink and brush work that features techniques adapted from Chinese calligraphy and drawing styles.
 Over coming months new studies will hopefully lead to more interesting interventions of Singapore’s established food culture and this contribution to it’s art culture.